Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 At his estate in Mount Vernon, they have constructed an entire education center.

-I myself have made a pittance of a donation to the education center at Mount Vernon.
+I myself have made a pittance of a donation to the Education Center at Mount Vernon.

-Not just the mansion and the stables, but the in there's a whole new building that chronicles the history of George Washington with wax figures of the man, uh a dramatic miniature movie that has been made.
+And I'm talking about a whole building, not just the mansion and the stables, but there's a whole new building that chronicles the history of George Washington with wax figures of the man, a dramatic miniature movie that has been made.

-Oh, have you been there, Snartley?
+Oh, have you been there, Snerdley?

-I mean, that is just the place is just indescribable.
+I mean, that is just, the place is just indescribable.

 And you look at how tiny this thing is and where it went with a human being inside it.

-Uh it will it the whole Air and Space Museum will blow you away.
+The whole Air and Space Museum will blow you away.

-The whole National Archives, go see the original declaration, the original Constitution.
+The whole National Archives, go see the original Declaration, the original Constitution.

-That that is just a phenomenal place.
+That is just a phenomenal place.

 You can just walk through the hallways.

-But you go out on that back patio facing the Potomac, and you realize what happened there.
+But you go out on that back patio facing the Potomac and you realize what happened there.

-All of the French who came to visit uh Washington, all of the people planning revolution and so forth, the things that happened, you can stand right there.
+All of the French who came to visit Washington, all of the people planning revolution and so forth, the things that happened, you can stand right there.

 So it looks like just what Washington saw, other than the difference in the heights of the trees.